 Seattle, WA 98101

 6. Point Defiance Zoo & Aquarium

 Race out of the raindrops and add the Point Defiance Zoo & Aquarium to your rainy day, get-the-wiggles-out fun list.
 A zoo?
 In the winter?
-Why yes, because Point Defiance Zoo has just opened a brand-new aquarium.
+Why yes, because Point Defiance Zoo has two awesome indoor aquariums.
 Hightail it to the Pacific Seas Aquarium, a 35,000 square foot aquarium that was years in the making and now has its doors open to you and your nautical Nates and Nellies.
 Mingle with hammerhead sharks and sea turtles, touch sea stars, get a glimpse into the waters of the Puget Sound and be mesmerized by the moon jellies.
 You and your crew will be drowning in the wonders of the sea in no time.
 It’s indoor fun at its finest.